 - Origins Available:

-Picts.
+Prophit was first used as a surname among the descendants of the ancient Scottish people known as the Picts.
 It was a name for a person who played the part of a prophet in a medieval pageant.
 However, another source claims "this name owes its origin to an ancestor who had enacted such a part in mediaeval pageant. and the suggestion is not unlikely."
-CITATION[CLOSE]

 Early Origins of the Prophit family